Edits metadata associated with columns in a dataset

-This article describes how to use the Edit Metadata module in Azure Machine Learning Studio to change metadata that is associated with columns in a dataset.
+This article describes how to use the Edit Metadata module in Azure Machine Learning Studio (classic) to change metadata that is associated with columns in a dataset.
 The values and the data types in the dataset are not actually altered; what changes is the metadata inside Azure Machine Learning that tells downstream components how to use the column.

 Typical metadata changes might include:

 Treating Boolean or numeric columns as categorical values

 Indicating which column contains the class label, or the values you want to categorize or predict

 Changing date/time values to a numeric value, or vice versa

 Use Edit Metadata any time you need to modify the definition of a column, typically to meet requirements for a downstream module.
 For example, some modules can work only with specific data types, or require flags on the columns, such as

 After performing the required operation, you can reset the metadata to its original state.